 Summer is swiftly approaching, and it’s not just warm weather that people are looking forward to.
 More than anything else, it’s a return to normalcy that consumers crave, and with its return, a surge in pent-up discretionary spending.
 At least, 50% of U.S. consumers expect to spend “extra” this summer on national park lodges, air travel to beachside locations such as Mexico and the Caribbean, and family vacations to Disney World, just to name a few.
-To make sure your summer marketing campaigns are on-point and ready to capitalize on all this demand, here are some of our favorite campaigns from this year (and years past).
+To make sure your summer marketing campaigns are on-point and ready to capitalize on all this demand, here are some of our favorite traditional and digital advertising campaign examples from this year (and years past).

 1. Everlane: Feels Like Summer Marketing Campaigns